giswzy/WEI/README.md

 1.Workflow Overview:

-The entire process is carried out on Google earth engine(GEE).
+The entire process is carried out on Google Earth Engine(GEE).
 To optimize computational efficiency, some intermediate results are pre-computed and stored for later use.
 This version of the code is a merged and simplified version and is not directly executable.
 However, the functions provided in this script can be used as a reference for similar analyses.

 2.Chunking for Resource Efficiency: